uk-gov-mirror/nationalarchives.tdr-transfer-frontend/README.md

 * Add the new query to the `src/main/graphql` directory
 * Run `sbt package publishLocal`
 * Set the version for `tdr-generated-graphql` in this projects build.sbt to be the snapshot version.

-## Notes
-* Each environment has its own secret for the auth server.
-These cannot be generated inside aws in any way and so it's difficult to get them into the terraform scripts.
-At the moment, these are stored in a parameter store variable called /${env}/auth/secret although this may change.